 Please electronically sign the award document and all award condition pages within 90 days of the date on the award congratulatory letter.
 Award funds will not be released until we have received your agency's signed award document, your budget has received final clearance, and any other relevant award conditions particular to your agency have been satisfied.
-Failure to submit your signed award document within the 90-day award acceptance period may result in your AHTF award being withdrawn and the funds deobligated without additional notification.
-If your agency requires an extension for accepting the award beyond the 90-day acceptance time frame, you will be able to request an extension through the online system.
+Failure to electronically sign your award document within the 90-day award acceptance period may result in your AHTF award being withdrawn and the funds deobligated without additional notification.
+If your agency requires an extension for accepting the award beyond the 90-day acceptance timeframe, you will be able to request an extension through the online system.
 Be sure to explain the circumstances that prevent your agency from signing the award document within the 90-day period, and identify the date by which the award document will be electronically signed.
 The COPS Office will review such requests on a case-by-case basis.
 The COPS Office reserves the right to deny requests to extend the 90-day award acceptance period.
-If you have any questions, please contact your COPS Office Grant Program Specialist at 800-421-6770.
+If you have any questions, please contact your COPS Office Grant Program Specialist or the COPS Office Response Center at 800-421-6770.